 The Faculty is growing its international reputation in research performance.
-In 2015, we were ranked in the top 100 in the world for Linguistics, in the top 150 for Education, and in the top 200 for English Language and Literature by the QS World University Subject Rankings.
+In 2017, we were ranked in the top 100 in the world for Sociology and Education, the top 150 for English Language and Literature and in the top 250 for Linguistics by the QS World University Subject Rankings.

 The Faculty is proud to host four externally funded Fellowships and Chairs and have its researchers recognised by learned academics and other measures of peer esteem.

 We have placed a deliberate focus on building teams to escalate research intensity and build excellence and practical research outcomes.
 The research teams in the Faculty are clustered into Research Programs, Research Centres, Research Networks, and Research Groups.